ataylor24/llm_algorithmic_reasoning/README.md

 # LLM-CLRS Graph Reasoning Benchmark

-Data generation is an adaption of the CLRS benchmark, which can be found here: https://github.com/google-deepmind/clrs
+Data used in the benchmark is translated from the CLRS benchmark, which can be found here: https://github.com/google-deepmind/clrs

+Model training adapted from the Huggingface Alignment Handbook: https://github.com/huggingface/alignment-handbook.git

 Seed used = 100898